 - 1. The City of Monash is considered a single planning unit for open space planning purposes.
-Clause 53.01 allows for open space contributions collected to be spent anywhere within the municipality, not necessarily within the vicinity of the site from which it was collected. - 2.
+Clause 53.01 allows for open space contributions collected to be spent anywhere within the municipality to provide open space, not necessarily within the vicinity of the site from which it was collected.
+(It is noted that this "inclusionary" approach was endorsed by the Panel hearing Monash Amendment C148) - 2.
 An inclusionary requirements approach means that all development should provide sufficient open space services to meet its need as indicated by planning standards.
 This can be done through land, or cash in kind contributions. - 3.
-All existing and future residents of the City of Monash are entitled to enjoy access to a reasonable standard of open space. - 4.
-An inclusionary provisions approach means that all development should equip itself with sufficient open space to meet its needs as indicated by planning standards, and this can be through land or cash in kind contributions.
+All existing and future residents of the City of Monash are entitled to enjoy access to a reasonable standard of open space.